snehag05/Book-Movie-Tickets/README.md

 # Summary
 This is a small project for movie ticket booking using servlets for course CIS 4660 Applications Development using JAVA.
+Allows user to create and log into account, select from the list of movies available on predefined time and dates, select the desired seats and book the tickets.
+Go to history and see all previous bookings.

 # Getting Started
 Prerequisites